May 15, 2011

-Such is the case of Charles Edward Merrill, who in 1914, founded what is now known as Merrill Lynch.
-According to historical sources, Merrill was one of the first New York stockbrokers to realize the importance of selling stocks and bonds to small investors by furnishing them with simple, conservative, and sound financial advice.
+Such is the case of Charles Edward Merrill, who, in 1914, founded what is now known as Merrill Lynch.
+According to historical sources, Merrill was among the first New York stockbrokers to recognize the importance of selling stocks and bonds to small investors by providing simple, conservative, and sound financial advice.

 Looking to grow his brokerage business, he decides to locate offices closer to potential customers west of New York's Hudson River.